The grocery sector is constantly changing and developing as we see technology advances and new products entering the market.

-Food Waste is a topic which only looks to become more prominent in 2019.
+Food Waste is a topic which only looks to become even more prominent in 2020.
 The Karma food waste app, which connects consumers with grocery, stores, cafes and restaurants, to make use of surplus food is set to expand to UK supermarkets.

-Every year technology advances as an unprecedented rate, and 2019 will be no exception.
-In the U.S the use of robots in supermarkets has already taken over, with Takeoff Technologies launching the world's first robotic supermarket, and the UK looks to follow in the US’s footsteps in 2019.
+Every year technology advances as an unprecedented rate, and 2019 continues to be no exception.
+In the U.S the use of robots in supermarkets has already taken over, with Takeoff Technologies launching the world's first robotic supermarket, and the UK looks to follow in the US’s footsteps in 2020.

 The saying ‘Think global, act local’ looks to become a mantra of 2019, with more and more people wanting to shop hyper-local to support local businesses and give back to their communities.
 This means supermarkets will start stocking more localised products in their stores in order to compete with more local stores and support consumers need for localised products.

 Discover below what some of our 2019 exhibitors are offering in this category.